Note: if you'd prefer to consume this essay as a presentation, you can find it here.

-> Today’s email servers will claim to accept incoming mail but will delete is as soon as it is received, a practice referred to as blackholing.
+Today’s email servers will claim to accept incoming mail but will delete it as soon as it is received, a practice referred to as "blackholing."
 The email servers operated by tech giants permanently blacklist wide swaths of IP addresses and delete their emails without notice.
 Their back end infrastructure runs algorithms across huge datasets so that most spam doesn't appear on your inbox.

 Does it work?
 Sure.
 But it comes at a great cost that few even realize is being paid.